mill1/SumOfThreeCubesSolver/README.md

 None

 ***1**

-The are two reasons a solution cannot be found:
+There are two reasons a solution cannot be found:
 1. No solution exists for n equals 4 or 5 modulo 9
 2. The range defined by "start value" and "end value" is too small to find (a) solution(s).